pikapods/docs.pikapods.com/faq.md

 # Frequently Asked Questions

-## Sending Emails
+## Sending emails
 Some apps need to send emails to work properly.
 Currently PikaPods doesn't offer email sending services.
-We recommend [Mailjet](https://www.mailjet.com/), which has a free tier.
+Some popular and proven options are [Mailjet](https://www.mailjet.com/), [Mailgun](https://www.mailgun.com/) and [Postmark](https://postmarkapp.com/).
+If you already use Amazon AWS, there is also [SES](https://aws.amazon.com/ses/).

+## Support for individual apps
+If you have any concerns with your PikaPods account, billing or with running apps, email to [hello@pikapods.com](mailto:hello@pikapods.com) any time.
+You will generally receive a response within a few hours on working days.

+For well-defined, one-off setup tasks (like setting up email), we can sometimes help, if your account has seen a minimum of $50 in top-ups.

+Unfortunately we don't have the resources to help deal with specific app issues.
+You may find help in a community forum or similar for that app.
+Please don't file a Github issue, unless it is a genuine bug report.
+This is to avoid overloading the app author with support requests.

-## Using custom domains (CNAME)
+## Using custom domains
 If you already pay for your own domain, you can map a subdomain to your pod.
 So your pod will be reachable as e.g. 'status.my-domain.com'.
 This is done by adding a CNAME record and giving your pod subdomain as target.
 We will also apply for a SSL certificate for this domain using ACME http-01 verification.
 So it can take a few minutes before the pod is reachable from the new domain.
 Precise steps for setting a CNAME record vary by provider, but roughly you should check the following:

 1. Take note of your pod's `xxx.pikapod.net` domain